pjd-nu/s3-backup/README.md

 To build it on Ubuntu you'll need the following (I think - I haven't tested on a clean system):

 - libs3 - a simple C library for S3.
 You'll need to grab it from https://github.com/bji/libs3 and build it. (make; make install will put it in /usr/local)
+**warning:** you need to apply the included patch to libs3 to make it 64-bit safe, at least until they accept my bug report.
 - libcurl, libxml2, libssl-dev - for building libs3
 - libavl-dev, libuuid-dev